briansimiyuj/doctor-appointment-app/README.md

       1. Create a Tab Action Button component and mount it on the Appointment Tab Header component

      **Buttons Action**

-      *Update Appointment Status*: Update appointment function will update the appointment status based on the button clicked.

-        1. Add `updateAppointmentStatus` function to the patient details context props
-        2. Call the `updateAppointmentStatus` function with the appointment and the new status as parameters

-          a.
-Create a deep copy of the patient's appointments array
-          b.
-Find the index of the appointment to update
-          c.
-Check if the appointment exists in the array
-          d.
-If the appointment exists, create a new appointment object with the updated status
-          e.
-Replace the appointment at the found index with the new appointment object
-          f.
-Update the patient's appointments array with the new array
-          g.
-Save the updated appointments to localStorage using the patient ID as part of the key
-          h.
-Implement a separate useEffect hook to load appointments from localStorage when the component mounts
-          i.
-Load appointments from localStorage when the component mounts

       *Approve Appointment Button*: Approve appointment button will approve the appointment.